-If Licensee observes any CRLF, Licensee will notify the USFWS within 3 working days after the observation.
-If the CRLF is on public land administered by BLM or managed by the Forest Service, Licensee will also notify the appropriate land management agency.
+If YCWA observes any CRLF, YCWA will notify the USFWS within 3 working days after the observation.
+If the frog is on National Forest System (NFS) land, YCWA will also notify the Forest Service.

-For all ESA-listed plant species observations, Licensee will complete the appropriate CNDDB form and transmit the form to the CNDDB.
-If the CRLF is on public land administered by BLM or managed by the Forest Service, Licensee will also provide a copy of the CNDDB form to the appropriate land management agency.
+For all CRLF observations, YCWA will complete the appropriate CNDDB form and transmit the form to the CNDDB.
+If the frog is on NFS land, YCWA will provide a copy of the CRLF CNDDB form to the Forest Service at the same time it is submitted to CNDDB.